 - 1. Using the spectrophotometer, determine the optical density (O.D.) of the assigned broth culture at 600 nm.
-Note: you will want to use your serial dilutions of the broth culture to get as many readings as you can from between 0.5 and 1.0 O.D. units (n = 4 or 5 measurements). - 2.
+Note, you may have to use one of your serial dilutions of the broth culture to get a good reading. - 2.
 Record results.
-See sample graph and plot your data accordingly.